Transverse spectral instability in generalized Kadomtsev-Petviashvili equation: Proof of main results and applications

 \subsection{KP-ILW Equation}

 The KP-ILW equation is obtained from \eqref{e:gkp} by taking,

 The symbol $m(k)$ satisfies Hypotheses~\ref{h:m} $H1$, $H2$ ($\alpha=2$, $C_1=1$, and $C_2=2$), and $H3$ ($m$ is strictly increasing for $k>0$).
 The two-parameter family of periodic solutions can be obtained from \eqref{e:expptw} and $\eqref{e:A_0A2c2}$ by replacing $m(k)$ with $k \coth{k}$.
-By using Theorem \ref{t:2} and \ref{t:1}, we obtain following corollaries.

-\begin{corollary} Assume that small-amplitude periodic traveling waves \eqref{e:expptw} of the KP-ILW equation are spectrally stable in $L^2(\mathbb T)$ as a solution of the ILW equation.
-For any $a$ sufficiently small and $k>0$, \begin{enumerate} \item periodic traveling waves \eqref{e:expptw} of KP-ILW-I equation are transversely stable with respect to two-dimensional perturbations, which are periodic in the direction of propagation of the wave and of finite or short wavelength in the transverse direction. \item periodic traveling waves \eqref{e:expptw} of KP-ILW-II equation are transversely stable with respect to two-dimensional perturbations, which are periodic in the direction of propagation of the wave and of long wavelength in the transverse direction. \end{enumerate} \end{corollary}

-\begin{corollary} For any $a$ sufficiently small and $k>0$, \begin{enumerate} \item periodic traveling waves \eqref{e:expptw} of KP-ILW-I equation are transversely unstable with respect to two-dimensional perturbations, which are \begin{enumerate} \item periodic in the direction of propagation of the wave and of long-wavelength in the transverse direction, and \item non-periodic in the direction of propagation of the wave and of finite or short wavelength in the transverse direction. \end{enumerate} \item periodic traveling waves \eqref{e:expptw} of the KP-ILW-II equation are transversely unstable with respect to two-dimensional perturbations, which are periodic or non-periodic in the direction of propagation of the wave and of finite or short wavelength in the transverse direction. \end{enumerate} \end{corollary}
+We have discussed the transverse stability and instability of these solutions in Corollary \ref{c:ilw} by using Theorem \ref{t:2} and \ref{t:1}.